 The annual Pokémon World Championships is the ultimate goal for Pokémon competitors, and is the only event in the Championship Series that requires an invitation.
 Trainers can earn an invitation only by earning enough Championship Points, which are awarded to the top Trainers at every other event.
 The higher the level of competition, the more Championship Points up for grabs.
 Championship Point totals reset at the beginning of each season, so you’ll never fall too far behind.

 It’s Time to Battle

 Give yourself plenty of time to arrive at the event location early.
-You usually have to register before the competition begins, and for larger events this registration period could end the day before.
+You usually have to register before the competition begins, and for larger events, this registration period could end the day before.
 If you registered online or in advance, you may also need to check in before the competition.
 Remember, if you have any questions, don’t hesitate to ask an organizer or a Pokémon Professor on site.
 Note that your game may also be checked to ensure that your team is fully legal and complies with the tournament format.

-Building a solid team is usually a matter of practice.
-We strongly suggest you practice using the “Championship Battles” battle format in Rating Battles on the Pokémon Global Link before you head out to your tournament.
-It uses the same rules as the VGC competitions so you can familiarize yourself with the format before you attend a tournament.
+Building a solid strategy is usually a matter of practice.
+We strongly suggest you practice using the Championship Battles battle format in Rating Battles on the Pokémon Global Link before you head out to your tournament.
+Championship Battles uses the same rules as the VGC competitions, so you can familiarize yourself with the format before you attend a tournament.
 Take note of the strategies used by your opponents, and try to come up with your own strategy that can defeat each of them.